-Human rights principles are also enshrined in the national law of most countries.
-It is essential to ensure that all business operations are aware of and comply with these legal principles and requirements.
+Human rights principles are also enshrined in the national law of the majority of countries.
+It is essential to ensure that all business operations are aware of and consistent with these legal principles.
 Most national jurisdictions prohibit complicity in the commission of a crime, and a number allow for criminal liability of business enterprises in such cases.
-Other laws including occupational health and safety, non-discrimination, privacy and environmental provisions may also entail protection for human rights.
-Some national courts have accepted or instigated lawsuits alleging that multinational companies based in their country have knowingly contributed to human rights violations in other countries.
+Some national courts have accepted or instigated lawsuits alleging that multinational companies have knowingly contributed to human rights violations in other countries.
 Government sanctions and restrictions may be applicable to commercial transactions with certain regions or countries.
 Members should strive to comply with all Applicable Laws and respect internationally recognized human rights wherever they operate.